amankr1635/project-BookManagement/README.md

 - Make sure that only the owner of the books is able to create, edit or delete the book.
 - In case of unauthorized access return an appropirate error message.

+## Assignment:
+ add bookCover(string) key in your bookModel in Book managemt project.
+When book is being created , take up the book cover as an image , upload it to s3 and save the url in bookCover key.
+Submit a short explainer video on the same( individually)

 ## Testing
 - To test these apis create a new collection in Postman named Project 4 Books Management
 - Each api should have a new request in this collection